gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: --version (gnatname)

 :switch:`--version`
-  Display Copyright and version, then exit disregarding all other options.
+  Display Copyright and version, then exit disregarding, all other options.

 .. index:: --help (gnatname)

 :switch:`--help`
-  If :switch:`--version` was not used, display usage, then exit disregarding all other options.
+  If :switch:`--version` was not used, display usage, then exit, disregarding all other options.

 :switch:`--subdirs={dir}`
-  Real object, library or exec directories are subdirectories <dir> of the specified ones.
+  Actual object, library or exec directories are subdirectories <dir> of the specified ones.

 :switch:`--no-backup`